RedGhoul/COS_Systems/ReadMe.md

 # Cognative Oncology Systems (COS)

+Please note that this repo was once private, but added a new remote repo

 ## Overview
 COS is a Saas product designed to help Oncologists better diagnose and track tumors in their patients.